Previous Post: Day 10 – Batsyak Camp (Parsye Khola) To Damodar Kunda

 Those jobs may be more attractive to unskilled and poorly educated male youth entering the labor market.
 Just how much does a trekking porter make a day?
 My guess of 2000 rupees a day (that is about $20.
 US) was not confirmed by the guide.

 The Australian adventure travel company that organized my trek, World Expeditions, does have a page dedicated to porter welfare (see here).
-The Nepalese agency which actually ran the trek – Highland Excursions – does provide its porters with clothing, boots, and everything else mentioned in the World Expeditions porter welfare page.
+The Nepalese agency which actually ran the trek – Highland Excursions – did provide its porters with clothing, boots, and everything else mentioned in the World Expeditions porter welfare page.